FCOO/url.js-extensions/README.md

 #### `_parseObject( obj, validatorObj, defaultObj, options )`
-Parse obj after it is validated and converted acording to `validatorObj`, `defaultObj`, and `options`
+Parse obj after it is validated and converted according to `validatorObj`, `defaultObj`, and `options`

 `validatorObj`: object with `id:validator`.
 Failed values are removed `defaultObj  `: object with `id:value`.
 Values to be used if `id` is missing or fails validation